FAQs Airlinguee English and Horseback Riding Camps Ireland.

-In general, there are between two and seven beds per room, with a maximum number of 24 – 40 beds available per week.
+In general, there are between two and nine beds per room, with a maximum number of 24 – 40 beds available per week.

 Please note that as there is a limited number of 24 beds in the majority of the horse riding schools, students and riders may share rooms with the same nationalities.